sharanmuraildharan/sharanmuraildharan/README.md

 - 👋 Hi, I’m @sharanmuraildharan
-- 👀 I’m interested in programming , photography , videography and somthing thats not boring...
+- 👀 I’m interested in programming , photography , videography and something thats not boring...
 - 🌱 I’m currently learning
 - 📫 How to reach me
 - linked in-https://www.linkedin.com/in/saran-m-55b43a24a